 What immunizations do I need?

-Preventive medicine for malaria is mandatory, and a yellow fever vaccination is required for entry into Uganda.
-It is also recommended that you be up-to-date with your tetanus and Hepatitis B vaccinations.
+Preventive medicine for malaria is mandatory, and a yellow fever vaccination and COVID-19 vaccination are required for entry into Uganda.
+It is also recommended that you be up to date with your tetanus and Hepatitis B vaccinations.

 Please consult your physician on all recommended vaccinations, which may include Hepatitis A, Hepatitis B, typhoid, meningitis, booster as needed for tetanus-diphtheria, measles and a one-time dose of polio vaccine for adults.
 For more information about travel vaccinations, visit the Centers for Disease Control.

 When are payments due?